Please visit CIE's Ethics Policy for specific ethical policies for reviewers.

-Accept with Revisions: This decision indicates that the manuscript will be accepted for publication after recommended minor revisions are made.
+Revisions Required: This decision indicates that the manuscript will be accepted for publication after recommended revisions are made.
 Manuscripts that receive this decision WILL NOT UNDERGO ANOTHER ROUND OF PEER REVIEW.
-The minor revisions suggested by the peer reviewers will not significantly change the methodology or content of the manuscript.
+The revisions suggested by the peer reviewers will not significantly change the methodology or content of the manuscript.
 Manuscripts in this category normally require minor revisions or revision of easily correctable flaws – the flaws usually being in concept, organization, support, or the expansion of research or citations.

 Resubmit for Review: This decision indicates that the manuscript, IN ITS CURRENT FORM, IS NOT SUITABLE for publication.
 The material could be worthy of publication in the future following substantial revision.
 The needed revisions are extensive enough to warrant resubmission as a new manuscript.
 Manuscripts that receive this decision MUST UNDERGO ANOTHER ROUND OF PEER REVIEW.
 A resubmitted manuscript must go through peer review again and there is no guarantee that that Round 2 of peer review will offer automatic acceptance.